dborzov/lsp/README.md

 you get this:

 ```
- ( I will eventually need to put a sublime-style gif showcasing major features)
+ ( I will eventually need to put a sublime-style gif showcasing major features here)
 ```
-which is arguably more readable.

-## Why
-No reason to cling to stuff that is there only for historical reasons.
-Nobody has time in life to learn how to read this: `-rw-r--r--`.
 ## Features
-Marked ones are implemented:
+- We get files intelligently grouped by their type and purpose.
+Directories, symlinks and weird stuff like UNIX device files all grouped together and labeled sensibly.
 - [ ] embraces and extends the original `ls` syntax (with flags and all) whenever it does not actively interfere with common sense.
 - [ ] fuzzy matching and fixes basic typos: `lsp ~/.bahs_profile` will still get you there.
-- [ ] contents are shown classified in groups intelligently: directories, `*.js`-files, MIME/content types (text, binaries..)
 - [ ] shows intelligent summaries for objects: things like sizes and types of subfolders, file's encoding and so on.
 General running timeout threshold means no freezes because of things like suddenly unmounted devices, huge number of files and so on.
 Each file is "investigated" asyncroneously and subdirectories are traversed in the async [BFS](http://en.wikipedia.org/wiki/Breadth-first_search).